DLehenbauer/pico-sdcard-bootloader/README.md

 - Uses standard .uf2 files for firmware updates
 - No custom linker script required
-- Validates firmware integrity before flashing
+- Sanity checks firmware before flashing

 ## Quick Start

 Note: the prebuilt binaries only work with the original Raspberry Pi Pico board.
-If using a different board, you will need to modify [config.cmake](config.cmake) and build bootloader.uf2 locally.
+If using a different board, you may need to modify [config.cmake](config.cmake) and build bootloader.uf2 locally.

 ### 1. Connect a SD adapter